-On December 21, 2018, Cobra Aviation Services, LLC, or Cobra Aviation, a variable interest entity of a wholly owned subsidiary of Mammoth, acquired all outstanding equity interest in Air Rescue Systems Corporation, or ARS, and purchased two commercial helicopters, spare parts, support equipment and aircraft documents from Brim Equipment Leasing, Inc., or Brim Equipment.
-Following these transactions, and also on December 21, 2018, Cobra Aviation formed a joint venture with Wexford Partners Investment Co.
-LLC, or Wexford Investments, an entity controlled by Wexford (of which Mr. Amron, one of our directors, is a partner and Mr. Jacobi, one of our directors, is an employee), named Brim Acquisitions to acquire all outstanding equity interests in Brim Equipment.
+On December 21, 2018, Cobra Aviation Services, LLC, or Cobra Aviation, a variable interest entity of a wholly owned subsidiary of Mammoth, formed a joint venture with Wexford Partners Investment Co.
+LLC, or Wexford Investments, an entity controlled by Wexford (of which Mr. Jacobi, one of our directors, is an employee), named Brim Acquisitions to acquire all outstanding equity interests in Brim Equipment.
 Cobra Aviation owns a 49% economic interest and Wexford Investment owns a 51% economic interest in Brim Acquisitions, and each member contributed its pro rata portion of Brim Acquisitions' initial capital of \$2.0 million.
-ARS leases a helicopter to Brim Equipment and Cobra Aviation leases two helicopters to Brim Equipment under the terms of aircraft lease and management agreements.
-For the year ended December 31, 2022, we recognized revenue of \$0.3 million and, as of December 31, 2022, Brim Equipment owed us \$0.2 million for such services.
+Cobra Aviation and Leopard each lease one helicopter to Brim Equipment under the terms of aircraft lease and management agreements.
+For the year ended December 31, 2024, we recognized revenue of \$0.3 million and, as of December 31, 2024, Brim Equipment owed us \$0.2 million for such services.